Trump Has Reached a Compromise with Top Democrats on DACA

 "If you look at some of the greatest legislation ever passed, it was done on a bipartisan manner.
 And so that's what we're going to give a shot," he said.

 The "Kumbaya" moment now appears to extend to the thorny issue of immigration, which has been vexing lawmakers for years.
-Funding for Trump's promised wall had been thought to be a major point of contention between Republicans and Democrats as they attempted to forge a deal.
+Funding for Trump's promised wall had been thought to be a major point of contention between Republicans and Democrats as they attempted to forge a deal — yet by Thursday, Trump was apparently ready to deal even on that issue, the one that most defined his campaign for president last year.

-White House Press Secretary Sarah Huckabee Sanders said earlier Wednesday that Trump was "committed to the wall.
-It doesn't have to be tied to DACA but its important and he will get it done."

-House Speaker Paul Ryan, who also sat down with Pelosi to talk immigration Wednesday, said during an AP Newsmaker interview that deporting the so-called "Dreamers" was "not in our nation's interest," and said the president had "made the right call."